 During the site review, the auditor visited all housing units and viewed the restroom and shower areas.
-The Main Unit has eight housing dormitories.
-Five of the eight dormitories are closed-door close supervision dormitories.
-Four of those dormitories house close management and disciplinary incarcerated individuals.
-Each dormitory has the same layout and is split into four separate housing units, with a raised control room at the center.
+The institution has eight housing dormitories.
+Three of the eight dormitories are closed-door supervision dormitories.
+Each dormitory has the same layout and is split into three separate housing units or wings, with a raised control room at the center.
 The auditor toured each dormitory.
 Each housing unit has a large, open dayroom that is well lit.
 The incarcerated individual telephones are on the wall near the front of the unit and signage regarding PREA was visible in each of the housing units.
 The PREA signs include information about the right to be free from sexual abuse, the ways to report incidents of sexual abuse, and the counseling services that are available.
 The auditor saw the required audit notice in each housing unit, as well as in the entry way of each of the dormitories.
-The cells have closed doors with windows, house two incarcerated individuals each, and are wet cells.
-The showers are along one wall of the unit.
+The cells, on two tiers, have closed doors with windows, house two incarcerated individuals each, and are wet cells.
+The showers are along one wall of the unit, four on each tier.
 Each shower has a half-door that restricts viewing of the incarcerated individual's body.
 Each housing unit contains cameras that provide views of the dayroom but cannot see inside the showers or see incarcerated individuals inside the cells where they would be visible while using the toilet.
-The auditor then entered the control room and reviewed the camera monitor that is available for viewing in each of the control rooms.
+Two wings in the Foxtrot dormitory are utilized as the confinement unit.
+These wings are the same as all others, but the individuals are confined for either administrative confinement or disciplinary confinement.
+The auditor entered the control room and reviewed the camera monitor that is available for viewing in each of the control rooms.
 The control room operator does not have the ability to replay video or access additional cameras other than the cameras assigned for that specific dormitory.
 None of the camera views allow for the viewing of toilets or showers and is not a concern for cross-gender viewing of naked incarcerated individuals.
 All storage closets and staff restrooms were closed and locked.
 In the dormitory entry hall, there is a medical examination room that is staffed by at least one medical professional.
 Incarcerated individuals are brought here for medical care that does not require more urgent care.
 This door remains locked when the medical staff is not present.
 When incarcerated individuals are present, a security staff member is always present, and the incarcerated individuals are never left alone with the medical staff.
 The auditor found the dormitories to be built in a wide-open fashion, providing for no blind spots that are out of the view of the floor security officers or the control room operator.